Forecasting the Next US Administration’s Approach to the Region

 • ISIS leader Abu Bakr al-Baghdadi was killed in a US Special Operations Forces raid in October 2019.
 Trump subsequently claimed that American forces defeated 100 percent of the ISIS caliphate in Iraq and Syria, though ISIS attacks continued to rise through the remainder of his presidency.

-• ISIS attacks in Iraq and Syria are on track to double from 2023 to 2024, and it is unclear if another Trump administration, given its inconsistent regional security approach in its first term, would prioritize the fight against ISIS in a possible second term.
+• ISIS attacks in Iraq and Syria have nearly tripled from 2023 to 2024, and it is unclear if another Trump administration, given its inconsistent regional security approach in its first term, would prioritize the fight against ISIS in a second term.

 Egypt